 Leaf or needle arrangement, size, shape, and texture

-Simple, opposite leaves are dark green about 3 to 6 inches long; 5 lobed with silvery underside.
+Simple, opposite leaves are medium green about 3 to 6 inches long; 5 lobed, with silvery underside.

 Flower arrangement, shape, and size